sunny6300/innodict.github.io/_posts/2017-07-04-Myths-about-hackers.markdown

 ---
 layout: post
 title: "Myths about Hackers"
-img: canyon.jpg # Add image post (optional)
+img: hacker.jpg # Add image post (optional)
 date: 2018-08-15 12:54:00 +0300
-description: A hacker is a researcher who tries something again and again in multiple ways to see how things response.
-Hackers are the ones who aren't afraid of making mistakes again and again instead they learn something new everytime they make mistakes.  # Add post description (optional)
+description: Hackers are the ones who aren't afraid of making mistakes again and again instead they learn something new everytime they make mistakes.  # Add post description (optional)
 tag: [Hacker]
 ---
 When you hear the word "hacker", your mind goes to a guy with black hoodie, sitting on high configured systems in a dark room who breaks into other computers and takes over other people's accounts.
 But the truth is totally different.
 This myth has been created by the media and people around us.